 “You know this cancer is serious.
 It’s possible that I could die, but I’m not dying right now.
 So let’s take every day, and think of one good thing about the day.
 That will help us be happy about the time we have right now.”

-“It all depends on how I react to my treatment.
+“It all depends on how I respond to my treatment.
 Let’s give the chemo (or radiation) a chance to work.
 It worked before, so hopefully it will work again.”

 In your answers you are trying to give your child a balanced response.
 You want to admit that there is a chance you could die.
-But there’s also a chance you could live—for a long while or maybe only a short time.
+But there’s also a chance you could live – for a long while or maybe only a short time.
 Children tend to focus more on the present, so they can be content with the here and now.
 Even if you’re pretty sure that death will be a reality sooner rather than later, your family needs to live until you actually die.
 And so do you.
-There’s no way people can live anything like a normal life if they are always thinking about death.
-If death is an unwelcome possibility, it should be faced, but kept in perspective.
+There’s no way people can live anything like a normal life if they’re always thinking about death.
+When death is an unwelcome possibility, it should be faced, but kept in perspective.

 Around the age of 8, children can begin to understand that death is forever.
 About age 13, a child is capable of thinking more abstractly about things that they have not experienced themselves.
 They have a new understanding that people are fragile.
-They may also try to deny fear and worry to avoid talking about them.
+They may also try to deny they’re afraid and worried so they can avoid talking about these feelings.

-If you reach the point that treatment no longer is working, or if you decide to go with only palliative care (treatment that is not intended to cure), you may want to read Helping Children When a Family Member Has Cancer: Dealing With a Parent’s Terminal Illness.
+If you reach the point that treatment no longer is working, or if you decide to go with only palliative care (treatment that’s not intended to cure), you may want to read Helping Children When a Family Member Has Cancer: Dealing With a Parent’s Terminal Illness.
 It has ideas to help you talk with children about the limits of cancer treatment and plan ahead for them.
-You can find this at www.cancer.org, or call us at 1-800-227-2345 to ask for a copy.
-You can also learn more about death and dying by reading our information, Nearing the End of Life.
+You can find it at www.cancer.org, or call us at 1-800-227-2345 to ask for a copy.
+You can also learn more about death and dying in Nearing the End of Life.

 How can children (or anyone) live with this kind of uncertainty?

-This is not to say that there are not really hard days where there’s just no getting past the lack of good news.
-Give yourself and others permission to feel down, then help each other get back up.
+This is not to say that there aren’t going to be really hard days where there’s just no getting past the lack of good news.
+Give yourself and others permission to feel down sometimes, but then help each other get back up.

 Depending on the age of the children, parents might want to plan ways to distract them from the illness.
 Ask for help from people in your family or support network.
 It may be easier for someone else to listen to the child’s worries and concerns and arrange activities that will briefly distract her or him from the sad realities of a parent’s serious illness.

 There’s nothing good about the possibility of a parent’s death, but every family has stories about how even the worst times had a silver lining.
-Try to find examples of this in your family’s life and share them with each other.
+Look for examples in your family’s life and share them with each other.